2001 Florida Gators football team: Before the season

-Season summary
+Game summaries

 Marshall

 The season opened at night in the Swamp on September 1 with a 49–14 triumph over quarterback Byron Leftwich and the Marshall Thundering Herd.

 Rex Grossman had a career-high in passing yards by halftime, including a 64-yard touchdown reception by Taylor Jacobs.

 The defense also played well as Alex Brown and linebacker Andra Davis had two sacks each.

 Louisiana–Monroe

 In the second week of play, the Gators overwhelmed the Louisiana–Monroe Warhawks 55–6.
 Grossman passed for 331 yards and three touchdowns, including two thrown to Jabar Gaffney.

 Grossman fumbled the game's first exchange from center, and Louisiana-Monroe capitalized on the opportunity when it scored the game's first touchdown.
 "It was just an awkward start." said Grossman.

 As usual, the Gators and Tennessee Volunteers were slated to meet on the 3rd Saturday of September.
 However, the SEC canceled all games on the weekend following the September 11 attacks, and all contests were rescheduled for December 1, 2001, requiring the SEC Championship Game to be pushed back a week as well.